jlpteaching/gem5-assignment-template/assignments/false-sharing/assignment.md

 ### Getting ready to answer questions

 To dig into why we're seeing the performance results on the real hardware, with gem5 we can look at more extreme systems.
-Instead of just using 4 or 8 cores, let's use 16!
+Instead of just using 4 or 8 cores, we will use 16!
-Moreover, let's use `32768` for the size of the array.
+Moreover, we will use `32768` for the size of the array.

 For 16 cores, run *each algorithm* and save the stats output.
 I strongly recommend using `--outdir` and using easy-to-understand names.